GodotVR/godot_openxr_vendors/README.md

-# Godot OpenXR Meta AAR
+# Godot OpenXR Loaders

-This repository builds the AAR asset required for Godot 4 to export XR application to the Quest.
+This repository builds the AAR assets required for Godot 4 to export XR application to the Android devices.
-It encapsulates Metas OpenXR loader in an asset that can be deployed into a Godot project.

-This requires Godot with [PR 65798](https://github.com/godotengine/godot/pull/65798) included.
-See the Godot documentation on how to build this for Android.

 ## Building this asset